Best daily deals

 What about the JBL Flip 6 and JBL Charge 5?

 The JBL Flip 6 improves upon the Flip 5 with its IP67 dust and water-resistant build.
 JBL ditches the small, red JBL logo in favor of large JBL lettering on the Flip 6.
-You also get Bluetooth 5.1 firmware here and 9 hours 25 minutes of battery (which is almost the same as the Flip 5).
+You also get Bluetooth 5.1 firmware here and 9 hours and 25 minutes of battery (which is almost the same as the Flip 5).
 This latest iteration of the JBL Flip series still only uses the SBC codec.
 The Flip 6 sells for around $129 USD, which is about (give or take) $30 more than the Flip 5.

 Folks living on a tight budget, students, or anyone who doesn’t need a Bluetooth speaker frequently enough to justify JBL prices ought to check out the Anker Soundcore Flare, or the nearly identical, Anker Soundcore Flare 2.
-The Flare 2 boasts an IPX7 rating, the ability to link with other speakers, and a compact size.
-The sound quality won’t blow anybody’s mind, but it charges via USB-C, and can double for phone calls with its built-in mic.
+The Flare 2 boasts an IPX7 rating, the ability to link with other speakers and a compact size.
+The sound quality won’t blow anybody’s mind, but it charges via USB-C and can double for phone calls with its built-in mic.
 It’s also only around $60 to $80 USD.

 Frequently asked questions about the JBL Flip 5